TrustPoint-Project/trustpoint/README.md

 instructions in our [Trustpoint Documentation](https://trustpoint.readthedocs.io/en/latest/) to build the container yourself.

-## What features/requirements are finished and which are still w.i.p.?
+## Which features/requirements are finished and which are still w.i.p.?

 There are some requirements defined inside the [Test Plan](https://trustpoint.readthedocs.io/en/test_plan/test_plan.html)